Hisense A6N vs Samsung DU8002 (IPS)

 After calibration

-In the category of colour reproduction, the model Hisense A6N in Filmmaker Mode leaves a lot to be desired.
-Although the name of the mode suggests that we should expect faithful reproduction of cinematic colours, the reality is different – the television has significant issues with image quality.
-Particularly noticeable is the problem with white balance, for both HD and 4K material, which is heavily skewed by the dominance of blue hues.
-This results in artificial, cold tones, which is clearly visible in the comparative image below.
-The Colour Checker test further confirms these errors, which are exacerbated by low colour gamut coverage.
+In the colour reproduction category, the Hisense A6N in Filmmaker Mode leaves much to be desired.
+Although the mode's name suggests we should expect faithful rendering of cinematic colours, the reality is different, and the TV has considerable picture-quality issues.
+The problem with white balance is particularly noticeable for both HD and 4K material, with a strong bias toward blue.
+This results in artificial, cool tones, clearly visible in the comparison image below.
+The ColourChecker test further confirms these errors, which are compounded by low colour-gamut coverage.

 DU8002 offers a Filmmaker mode, which is supposed to provide authentic image reproduction in line with the creators' intentions.
 Unfortunately, despite its promising name, the effects are far from ideal.
 The white balance in this mode shows significant drops in blue colour, leading to a noticeable yellowing of the image, as seen in our comparison photo.
 Colour Checker tests confirm these errors.
 Regarding brightness, the gamma characteristic is too low compared to the reference line of 2.4, resulting in excessive screen brightness.
 A similar problem occurs with 4K content – the EOTF responsible for brightness in 4K materials shows significant increases above the reference line, leading to overly bright small light elements.
 As a result, the Filmmaker mode in DU8002 does not meet expectations and instead of providing high quality, presents an image full of tonal and colour inaccuracies.